seidefrank/JSONexpr/README.md

 ### How does it work?

-Any JSON is valid also always a valid JavaScript expression.
-So we simply invoke a JavaScript interpreter to evaluate the JSON.
-If your JSON includes expressions, such as `1 + 2`, the JavaScript interpreter will evaluate them.
+Any JSON is valid also always valid JavaScript.
+To be precise, it is a valid JavaScript _expression_.
+Any JavaScript interpreter can ingest JSON and understand it as a valid expression of an array or dictionary literal.

+There is one difference, though, between reading JSON with a JSON parser vs. interpreting it as JavScript: When interpreted as JavaScript, it may contain additional valid JavaScript constructs that are not allowed in JSON.
+For example, basic expressions like `1 + 1` are invalid in JSON, while a JavaScript interpreter will just compute it as `2`.
 If your JSON contains comments, no problem, the interpreter will ignore them.
 The result is then formatted again into JSON/

 The magic lies in JavaScript's _comma operator_.
 It allows to assign variables